olicauli/oli-bot/README.md

-hythlodaeus is a fun little miscellaneous bot i've made for myself because i wanted an interactive shopping list in my personal discord server. since he is my first bot of any kind he is very bare-bones at the moment, and only contains a few commands. commands haven't been thoroughly tested yet, but they *should* work in server and DM channels.
+hythlodaeus is a fun little miscellaneous bot i've made for myself because i wanted an interactive shopping list in my personal discord server. since he is my first bot of any kind he is very bare-bones at the moment, and only contains a few commands. commands haven't been thoroughly tested yet, but generally *should* work in server and DM channels (with the exception of list commands).

 **frameworks used:**